 Fig. 4.
 Examples of Step 3 in the data analysis process: Creating data structure related to the organizational dimension.

 The fourth and final step included the practice of comparing and analyzing the aggregated dimensions, which allows for identifying relationships and linkages across them.
 The matrix coding query function in NVivo is suitable as a search tool for investigating relationships between themes and concepts [60].
 The query examines any possible appearance of themes that are closely associated with each other.
 The results are presented in tables in which each cell in the matrix display a chosen information concerning the corresponding pair of items.
 In this research the cells contain the numbers that represent corresponding coding references (Table 2.).
 Consequently, from these results we were able to examine a number of themes which appeared to be closely interconnected.
-A further investigation of these interrelationships may tell us something about the emergent of dynamic and extensive relationships that impact the behaviour of the project.
+A further investigation of these interrelationships may tell us something about the emergent of dynamic and extensive relationships between elements that may cause complexity and impact the behaviour of the project.

 Table 2.
 Example of running a matrix query creating tables with cells.
 The scale colors denote whether the correlation is high (red) or low (green)

 Results and discussions

+This section presents and discusses the elements of complexities we have discerned in this particular case.
+Based on the methodology described above, which included a triangulation of the literature, documents and interviews, we were able to distinguish elements of complexities within the dimensions of organization, technology, and innovation.
+While they have been put forward in the project complexity literature separately to greater or lesser extent, the results from our data analysis, which included running matrix queries, indicate that complexity in this government digital transformation project incorporate multiple factors and is a result of a dynamic and extensive interplay between complexity elements from all three dimensions.

+The section is divided in two main parts.
+First, a presentation of the complexity elements in each of the dimensions, followed by a description of the relationships that are at play between complexity elements of the three dimensions.
+The first part includes Tables 3, 4, and 5, which comprise the complexity elements prevalent in each of the dimensions of organization, technology, and innovation.
+Each complexity element is further described based on an analysis of the respondents own wordings, which then have been aggregated into more over-arching themes using the software NVivo (ref.
+5.2.).

+The second part describes and discusses the complexity that emerge from the interplay between the dimensions.
+By running matrix queries in NVivo, we explore the relationships between the identified elements of complexity, assuming that additional complexities emerge where these dimensions interplay.
+The interplay between the variables of the dimensions will add up to the known challenges found in each singular dimension.

 Complexities related to the organizational dimension

-The group of challenges that contribute to complexities in the organization dimension are presented in Table 3.
+The results from the data analysis indicates that most of the complexity elements in the project case are to be find in the organizational dimension.
+The group of challenges identified include governance challenges, i.e. lack of project ownership within the participating organizations, cooperation and collaboration challenges, including lack of trust and understanding between the parties involved, management-related problems, resources and financing, stakeholder management, communication difficulties, and issues related to politics.
+An overview of the groups of challenges contributing to complexities in the organization dimension are presented in the table below (Table 3).

 Table 3.
 Groups of challenges contributing to complexities in the organization dimension